Skip to content

 Institutions with high levels of student dropouts or early withdrawals are under compliance review.
 Failure to report early absconders may affect their sponsorship licenses.

 The rise in asylum claims has fueled public debate about the future of the Graduate Route (2-year post-study work visa).
-The policy is currently under review, with possible reforms expected by late 2025.
+Learn more about post-study work visas and global trends.

 🔗 Graduate Route UK Visa – GOV.UK